Linguistics (LING)College of Arts and Humanities

-Professors: N. Hornstein, H. Lasnik (Dist Univ Prof), J. Lidz, C. Phillips, P. Pietroski, P. Resnik, J. Uriagereka, A. Weinberg
+Professors: N. Hornstein, H. Lasnik (Dist Univ Prof), J. Lidz, C. Phillips, P. Pietroski, M. Polinsky, P. Resnik, J. Uriagereka, A. Weinberg

-Assistant Professors: N. Feldman, V. Hacquard, E. Lau, A. Williams
+Assistant Professors: N. Feldman, E. Lau, O. Preminger

-The Linguistics Department offers courses on many aspects of language study and an interdisciplinary major leading to a Bachelor of Arts.
-Language is basic to many human activities and linguistics relates to many other disciplines which include work on language.
+The Linguistics Department offers courses on many aspects of the scientific study of language and an interdisciplinary major leading to a Bachelor of Arts.

 The major in Linguistics is designed for students who are primarily interested in human language per se, or in describing particular languages in a systematic and psychologically plausible way, or in using language as a tool to reveal some aspect of human mental capacities.
 Such a major provides useful preparation for further research in linguistics and cognitive science, as well as for professional programs in foreign languages, language teaching, communication, psychology, speech pathology, and artificial intelligence.
 Because of the emphasis placed on analytic thinking, scientific reasoning, and evidence-based argumentation, the linguistics major also prepares students for a broad range of careers outside of the language sciences.

 Program Learning Outcomes